skywardmc/additive/docs/index.md

-Additive is a simple, super fast Optifine alternative modpack.
-It has a ton of the features you know and love from Optifine, like shaders, resource pack features, capes, and great optimization.
+Additive is a simple, super-fast Optifine alternative modpack.
+It has a ton of the features you know and love from Optifine, like shaders, great optimization, resource pack features, zoom, capes.
 This pack is way faster than Optifine, and can even reach up to ten times the framerate.

 ### Extreme Optimization!
 This pack is built off my performance modpack [Adrenaline](https://intergrav.github.io/Adrenaline/).
-It can reach up to **ten times** the framerate, and has a few other performance fixes.
+It can reach up to **ten times** the framerate and has a few other performance fixes.
 Go check it out for more information.

-If you just want performance - no quality of like mods - check it out.
+If you just want performance - no quality-of-life mods - check that out.

 ### Optifine Features!
 This pack has most of Optifine's key features.
 Heres a few: